wmo-im/wis2box-training/documentation/docs/practical-sessions/querying-data-using-the-wis2box-api.md

 !!! question
     How can we limit the response to 3 observations?

+??? success "Click to reveal answer"
+    Add `limit=3` to the API request.

 !!! question
     How can we sort the response by the latest observations?

+??? success "Click to reveal answer"
+    Add `sortby=-resultTime` to the API request (notice the `-` sign to denote descending sort order).
+For sorting by the earliest observations, update the request to include `sortby=resultTime`.

 !!! question
     How can we filter the observations by a single station?

+??? success "Click to reveal answer"
+    Add `wigos_station_identifier=<WSI>` to the API request.

 !!! question
     How can we receive the observations as a CSV?

+??? success "Click to reveal answer"
+    Add `f=csv` to the API request.

 !!! question
     How can we show a single observation (id)?

+??? success "Click to reveal answer"
+    Using the feature identifier from an API request against the observations, query the API for `http://<your-host>/oapi/collections/{collectionId}/items/{featureId}`, where `{collectionId}` is the name of your observations collection and `{itemId}` is the identifier of the single observation of interest.

 ## Conclusion